rtvanhook/home-assistant.io/source/_integrations/twilio_call.markdown

   required: true
   type: string
 name:
-  description: Setting the optional parameter `name` allows multiple notifiers to be created.
+  description: Setting the optional parameter `name` allows multiple notifiers (including both Twilio and others) to be created.
 The notifier will bind to the service `notify.NOTIFIER_NAME`.
   required: false
   default: "`notify`"
   type: string